-This procedure is used by the 5GMSd Application Provider to solicit a Certificate Signing Request from the 5GMSd AF for the purpose of generating an X.509 certificate independently of the 5GMS System.
+This procedure is used by the 5GMSd Application Provider to solicit a Certificate Signing Request from the 5GMSd AF for the purpose of generating an X.509 certificate independently of the 5GMSd System.
 In this case, the certificate’s Common Name (CN) is assigned in a domain under the control of the 5GMSd Application Provider itself, or that of a third party acting on its behalf.
 The 5GMSd Application Provider shall separately arrange for the FQDN carried in the Common Name of the certificate, or that of a Subject Alternative Name (subjectAltName) extension in the same certificate (see section 4.2.1.6 of RFC 5280 [20]), to resolve to the address of a 5GMSd AS in the target 5GMS System.

 The 5GMSd Application Provider shall use the HTTP POST method to create a new Server Certificate.
 Upon successful creation of the resource, the 5GMSd AF shall respond with a 201 (Created) response message and the URL of the resource, including its resource identifier, shall be returned in the HTTP Location header.
 The Content-Type response header and the body of the HTTP response message shall be as specified in clause 7.3.3.1.

+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.6.4 Retrieve Server Certificate